haibocharles/IEMS5718-My-online-store/README.md

 ### 5. Launch the Frontend

-Open the HTML files in the `phase5` directory (e.g., `index.html`) directly in a browser, or deploy the entire `phase5` directory to an Nginx/Apache static server.
+Open the HTML files in the `phase5` directly in a browser, or deploy the entire `phase5` directory to an Nginx/Apache static server.

 ### 6. Cloud Deployment